 A Europe-wide progressive introduction of mandatory turn assist systems is planned only from July 2022 for new vehicle types and from July 2024 for new vehicles.
 This is not fast enough for Federal Minister Scheuer.
 This is why, in 2018, the Federal Ministry of Transport and Digital Infrastructure launched the Turn Assist Scheme to provide incentives at national level for a voluntary commitment to use turn assist systems.

-After a period of one year, our Turn Assist Scheme already has more than 100 safety partners.
+After a period of two years, our Turn Assist Scheme already has more than 200 safety partners.
 This is a major step towards more safety on our roads.
 Because turn assist systems can save lives.
 In July 2018, I launched the Turn Assist Scheme.
-Quickly, I was able to convince the first logistics operators, among whom where all large food retailers.
-Since then, the Johanniter have become the first organization providing emergency medical services to join the scheme.
-Since July 2019, many local authority companies, towns, cities and rural districts as well as North Rhine-Westphalia’s Agency for Road Construction have also become partners to the scheme.
+Quickly, I was able to convince the first logistics operators, among whom were all large food retailers.
+Since then, the Johanniter have become the first aid organisation to join the scheme.
+Moreover, many local authority companies, cities and rural districts as well as the Free Hanseatic City of Hamburg as the first federal state have become new partners to the scheme.
 All this shows that our initiative is a great success.
 Small and large, local authority and private sector companies are committed together.
-They are all setting a good example and help to save lives.
-Because our responsibility is a shared one: Every turn assist system counts!
+All of them are role models and lifesavers.
+Because our responsibility is a shared one: every turn assist system counts!

 Andreas Scheuer, Federal Minister of Transport and Digital Infrastructure

 The Turn Assist Scheme includes: establishing safety partnerships with companies, local authorities and organisations which then voluntarily undertake to retrofit their vehicle fleet with turn assist systems and/or purchase new vehicles equipped with turn assist systems.